helins/linux.i2c.bme280.clj/README.md

                                                    length)))))

-;; Before reading data, we should wait a bit depending on our configuration (Thread/sleep (bme280/duration--with-iir-filter 0
-                                                (bme280/duration--max :x1
-                                                                      :x2
-                                                                      :x4)))

-;; Everything is ready for reading the sensors when needed (def buffer
+;; Everything is ready for reading the sensors when needed.
+(def buffer
      (byte-array (::length (:data bme280/io))))